 Ingredients

-- 3 tablespoon oil divided
+- 3 tablespoons oil divided

 - 1 medium onion diced